[REVIEW] The Fat Duck London (UK) Restaurant Review

 2) 2006 Leonardo, Marjan Simcic, Goriska Brda, Primorje Slovenia

 We got a sneak peak of the dish that will soon replace the aforementioned blackberry delight.
-Shaped appropriately for its flavour profile, this was essentially all of the flavours of wine with varying textures, temperatures and colours.
+Shaped appropriately for its flavour profile, this was essentially all of the components of wine with varying textures, temperatures and colours.
 As stunning as it looked on the plate, I can assure you it was even nicer on the palate.

 Eggs in Verjus C. 1726, Verjus in Egg C 2013